Philip José Farmer: Youth and education

+Early career

-Farmer had his first literary success when his novella The Lovers was published by Samuel Mines in Startling Stories, August 1952, which features a sexual relationship between a human and an extraterrestrial.
+Farmer had his first literary success when his novella The Lovers was published by Samuel Mines in Startling Stories, August 1952.
+It features a sexual relationship between a human and an extraterrestrial.
 He won a Hugo Award for Best New SF Author or Artist in 1953, the first of three Hugo awards he won in his career.
 Thus encouraged, he quit his job to become a full-time writer, entered a publisher's contest, and promptly won first prize for a novel, Owe for the Flesh, that contained the germ of his later Riverworld series.
 But the book was not published and Farmer did not get the $4,000 prize money that was supposed to go to the winner.
 Literary success did not translate into financial security, so he left Peoria in 1956 to launch a career as a technical writer.
-He spent the next 14 years working in that capacity for various defense contractors, from Syracuse, New York to Los Angeles, while writing science fiction in his spare time.
+He spent the next 14 years working in that capacity for various defense contractors, from Syracuse, New York, to Los Angeles, while writing science fiction in his spare time.

-He won a second Hugo award in 1968, in the category Best Novella, for Riders of the Purple Wage, a pastiche of James Joyce's Finnegans Wake as well as a satire on a futuristic, cradle-to-grave welfare state.
+Farmer won a second Hugo award in 1968, in the category Best Novella, for Riders of the Purple Wage, a pastiche of James Joyce's Finnegans Wake as well as a satire on a futuristic, cradle-to-grave welfare state.
 Reinvigorated, Farmer became a full-time writer again in 1969.
 Upon moving back to Peoria in 1970, he entered his most prolific period, publishing 25 books in 10 years.
 His novel To Your Scattered Bodies Go (a reworking of the unpublished prize-winning first novel of 20 years before) won him a third Hugo in 1972, for Best Novel.

 A 1975 novel, Venus on the Half-Shell, created a stir in the larger literary community and media.
 It purported to be written in the first person by one "Kilgore Trout," a fictional character appearing as an underappreciated science fiction writer in several of Kurt Vonnegut's novels.
 The escapade did not please Vonnegut when some reviewers not only concluded that it had been written by Vonnegut himself, but that it was a worthy addition to his works.
-Farmer did have permission from Vonnegut to write the book, though Vonnegut later said he regretted giving permission.
+Farmer did have permission from Vonnegut to write the book, although Vonnegut later said he regretted giving permission.